Employer of Record

 Employer Information Requirements

-Within 15 days of the employment commencement, the employer must provide a written document accompanying the employment contract.
+Within the statutory deadline following the commencement of employment, the employer must provide written information accompanying the employment contract.
 This document should detail:

 Concept of Job Description